andymckay/blog/_posts/2024-06-12-leaving-meetup.md

 <img src="/files/fuck-you-meetup.png" width="800px" />

 No - **fuck you Meetup**.
-I'm never charging people to come to a simple Python meetup.
-This is what Meetup thinks of you all.
+That's not what this community is about.
+So just to be clear **I will never charge people to come to a simple Python meetup**.

 ## Why GitHub?